-A Marion Bankruptcy Lawyer Can Review Your Debt Relief Options
+We Can Help You Consider Your Debt Relief Options

-When medical bills, credit cards, and other forms of personal debt grow out of your reach, the law in North Carolina offers its citizens three primary forms of bankruptcy protection: Chapter 7, Chapter 11, and Chapter 13 bankruptcy.
+When medical bills, credit cards, and other forms of personal debt grow out of your reach, the law in North Carolina offers residents three primary forms of bankruptcy protection: Chapter 7, Chapter 11, and Chapter 13 bankruptcy.

-After successfully filing for financial protection of their assets through the bankruptcy courts, most consumers and businesses will experience two important benefits:
+After successfully filing for the financial protection of their assets through the bankruptcy courts, most consumers and businesses in Marion will experience two important benefits:

 - Reduction or elimination of debt coupled with a new financial start